dyndle/dyndle-web/docusaurus/docs/102-Getting started with Dyndle.md

   - SDL Tridion Sites 9.1
 - DD4T Templates

+To learn how to create DD4T templates, please check https://github.com/dd4t/DD4T.Core/wiki/Installing-the-DD4T-templates.
+Note: contrarily to what that manual says, you do not need to create a metadata schema for your templates.
+This is created by the Dyndle installer (as explained further down on this page).

 If you already have an ASP.NET MVC application based on DD4T, check out _Converting your existing DD4T application to Dyndle_.

 ## 2. Content Manager installation